 Processes That Cannot Stop Easily

 Another example where a line may be better off imbalanced is processes that are difficult to stop.
 These are often continuous processes.
 For example, let’s take a food processing line.
 You are baking bread or pizza in a continuous oven.
-The time in the oven is determined by the speed (and length) of the belt in the oven.
+The time in the oven is determined by the required baking temperature and duration, the latter of which is set through the speed (and length) of the belt in the oven.
 You can only stop the oven if it is empty, or you will damage your goods and potentially even start a fire with your (no longer) food stuff.
 Hence, the stopping of this baking process has the additional requirement that it is empty.

 This additional requirement complicates a lot of things.
 In a production line with FIFO buffers, one important concept is that the process must stop if the subsequent buffer is full.
 This prevents overproduction.
 However, unless we want to throw out all the stuff that got stuck in the oven, you have to stop the oven before the buffer gets full.
 The remaining items still go through the oven and then are buffered.
 This is possible, although there are two problems.